Loudspeaker: Ribbon and planar magnetic loudspeakers

 A ribbon speaker consists of a thin metal-film ribbon suspended in a magnetic field.
-The electrical signal is applied to the ribbon, which moves with it to create the sound.
+The electrical signal is applied to the ribbon, which moves in the magnetic field to create the sound.
 The advantage of a ribbon driver is that the ribbon has very little mass; thus, it can accelerate very quickly, yielding a very good high-frequency response.
 Ribbon loudspeakers are often very fragile.
 Most ribbon tweeters emit sound in a dipole pattern.
 A few have backings that limit the dipole radiation pattern.
 Above and below the ends of the more or less rectangular ribbon, there is less audible output due to phase cancellation, but the precise amount of directivity depends on the ribbon length.
 Ribbon designs generally require exceptionally powerful magnets, which makes them costly to manufacture.
-Ribbons have a very low resistance that most amplifiers cannot drive directly.
-As a result, a step down transformer is typically used to increase the current through the ribbon.
+Ribbons have a very low impedance that most amplifiers cannot drive directly.
+As a result, a step-down transformer is typically used to increase the current through the ribbon.
 The amplifier sees a load that is the ribbon's resistance times the transformer turns ratio squared.
 The transformer must be carefully designed so that its frequency response and parasitic losses do not degrade the sound, further increasing cost and complication relative to conventional designs.

-Planar magnetic speakers (having printed or embedded conductors on a flat diaphragm) are sometimes described as ribbons, but are not truly ribbon speakers.
-The term planar is generally reserved for speakers with roughly rectangular flat surfaces that radiate in a bipolar (i.e. front and back) manner.
 Planar magnetic speakers consist of a flexible membrane with a voice coil printed or mounted on it.
 The current flowing through the coil interacts with the magnetic field of carefully placed magnets on either side of the diaphragm, causing the membrane to vibrate more or less uniformly and without much bending or wrinkling.
 The driving force covers a large percentage of the membrane surface and reduces resonance problems inherent in coil-driven flat diaphragms.